rohith2506/facedetect/README.md

 $ go test -v ./...
 ```

-You can access the web UI at http://localhost:8000 in your web browser
+You can access the web UI at http://localhost:8000 in your web browser.
+You can test the upload functionality by using images from `test_images` folder.

+<i> Please choose straight face (or) clear images for better accuracy.
+The current algorithm don't use any heavy pretrained ML models </i>

 ## Directory Structure